dkian214/Copilot-Dev-Practices-GHU23/EXERCISE.md

 # <h1 align="center">Activity 1: New Developer on the Project</h1>

-## Start Copilot Chat in UI
+## Start Copilot Chat in GitHub

-`When you are on this project in browser, you'd have noticed a little Copilot icon next to your GitHub Avatar, on top right corner.
+When you are on this project in browser, you'd have noticed a little Copilot icon next to your GitHub Avatar, on top right corner.

-Click to start a conversation with Copilot Chat
+Click to start a conversation with Copilot Chat in GitHub

 ![find_copilot_chat_ui](./images/EXERCISE-img-1.png)